What is Dematerialisation: Meaning, Process & Benefits

 • Risks related to cyber security: As electronic share trading becomes more prevalent, there is a higher chance that data breaches and cyber assaults will threaten the safety of investors' shares.

-• Complexity: For some investors, particularly those that aren't tech-savvy or acquainted with the process, the dematerialisation process might be complicated and confusing.
+• Complexity: For some investors, particularly those who aren't tech-savvy or acquainted with the process, the dematerialisation process might be complicated and confusing.

 • Limited accessibility: Not all investors have access to dematerialisation yet, particularly those who reside in isolated or rural locations where they do not have access to the required infrastructure or technology.